The H$_2^+$ molecular ion: low-lying states: H molecular ion in the united atomic ion He limit

 (cf. \re{p}), takes a finite value; here $E=-\mathcal{Z}^2/ \mathtt{n}^2$ is the total energy of the hydrogen-like atom of $\mathcal{Z}$-charge ($\mathcal{Z}=2$) with principal quantum number $\mathtt{n}$.
 Now taking the variational parameters $\al \rightarrow 0$, $\gamma\sim$ {\it const}, $a_{1} \rightarrow 0$ $b_{2}=b_{3}\rightarrow0$, the limit of approximation \re{appr} at $R\rightarrow 0$ (up to a normalization factor) is

 This formulas realizes the correspondence between the states of the molecular ion H$_2^+$ and ones of the atomic ion He$^+$.
 The examples of this correspondence are displayed in Table~\ref{Rto0}.
 The first column presents the molecular orbital $(n,m,\La,\pm)$ approximated by~\re{appr}.
 Its united atom nomenclature is given in the second column.
 In the limit $R \rightarrow 0$ this approximation takes the form~\re{plim} (third column).
-Clearly, these functions coincide to the exact wavefunctions of the atomic ion He$^+$ (up to normalization factor), when the constant $c$ in the polynomial $P_n(r)$ (when present) takes a certain value (see the fourth column).
-Hence, the molecular orbital $(n,m,\La,\pm)$ in approximation (\re{appr}) in the limit $R \rar 0$ corresponds to the exact atomic orbital $\mathtt{(n,l,m)}$ with appropriate value of $l$, see the last column Table~\ref{Rto0}.
+Clearly, these functions coincide to the exact wavefunctions of the atomic ion He$^+$ (up to normalization factor), when the constants in the polynomial $P_n(r)$ or $Q_m(\cos^2{\theta})$ (when present) take a certain values (see the third column).
+Hence, the molecular orbital $(n,m,\La,\pm)$ in approximation (\re{appr}) in the limit $R \rar 0$ corresponds to the exact atomic orbital $\mathtt{(n,l,m)}$ with appropriate value of $l$, as given in the fourth column of Table~\ref{Rto0}.
+In the opposite limit, $R \rightarrow \infty$, the H$_2^+$ ion dissociates into a proton plus a Hydrogen atom in the state with principal quantum number $N$ : H$_2^+ \rightarrow$ $p$ + H- $\mbox{atom}[N]$, (shown in the last column).